mozilla-services/heka/docs/source/configuration.rst

     [UdpInput]
     address = "127.0.0.1:4880"

-Listens on a specific UDP address and port for messages.
+    [UdpInput.signer.ops_0]
+    hmac_key = "4865ey9urgkidls xtb0[7lf9rzcivthkm"
+    [UdpInput.signer.ops_1]
+    hmac_key = "xdd908lfcgikauexdi8elogusridaxoalf"

+    [UdpInput.signer.dev_1]
+    hmac_key = "haeoufyaiofeugdsnzaogpi.ua,dp.804u"

 TcpInput
 --------

+Listens on a specific TCP address and port for messages.
+If the message is signed it is verified against the signer name and specified key version.
+If the signature is not valid the message is discarded otherwise the signer name is added to the pipeline pack and can be use to accept messages using the message_signer configuration option.

 Parameters:

-- Address (string): An IP address:port.
+- address (string): An IP address:port.
-        [TcpInput.signer.test_0]
-        hmac_key = "4865ey9urgkidls xtb0[7lf9rzcivthkm"
-- signer (object - optional): The TOML key name consists of a signer name, underscore, and numeric version of the key
+- signer: Optional TOML subsection.
+Section name consists of a signer name, underscore, and numeric version of the key
-    - hmac_key: The hash key used to sign the message.
+    - hmac_key (string): The hash key used to sign the message.

 Example: